Why Instant Noodles Are Not the Best Choice for Your Child’s Meals

 The Truth About Instant Noodles for Children

-Instant noodles may seem like a harmless shortcut, but they are not the best choice for a growing child.
 Most brands are low in real nutrients; no fibre, zero healthy fats and barely any protein.
 Just salt, flavouring, and empty carbohydrates.

 These meals may fill your child’s stomach, but they don’t support healthy growth or long lasting energy.